DUNE/dune-justin/docs/justin_command.md

 ## justin command

-The justin command allows the creation and monitoring of requests, and various queries of the [justIN database](database.md)'s knowledge of sites, storages etc.
+The justin command allows the creation and monitoring of workflows, and various queries of the [justIN database](database.md)'s knowledge of sites, storages etc.